 More recently, the viral concentration in the wastewater was increasing since the beginning of July in Wallonia, Brussels and Flanders, illustrating the fourth wave (Figure 2).
 This increase was much more pronounced in Wallonia and Brussels than in Flanders, if we compare it to the highest level of circulation in wastewater since the 3rd wave.
 In Brussels and Flanders, a peak of viral concentration was recorded at the end of August, while at the beginning of September for Wallonia.

-It should be noted that the viral concentrations in wastewaters of last week are not displayed in the figure as the regional corresponding trends are still to be validated with the next week results.
+The last results seem to indicate that the viral concentrations in the three regions have started to slightly increase.
+It should be noted that the last viral concentrations in wastewaters are not displayed in the figure as the regional corresponding trends are still to be validated with the next week results 2.